Peoria Heights, Illinois: History

+The area was developed by white settlers in 1898, under the name Prospect Heights Land Company.
+When it was incorporated, it was called Prospect Heights.
+Three years later, they changed it to Peoria Heights to avoid confusion with the Prospect Heights community near Chicago.

+The Prospect Heights Hotel hosted a Hungarian orchestra that played every night as the house band.
+The hotel burned down in the summer of 1894.

+The village celebrated its centennial in 1998.

 Geography

 According to the 2010 census, Peoria Heights has a total area of 6.969 sqmi, of which 2.65 sqmi (or 38.03%) is land and 4.319 sqmi (or 61.97%) is water.
 That most of the village is water is due to the fact that most of Upper Peoria Lake lies within its boundaries; this can be seen on official state maps.

 Topographically, the village can be roughly divided into three zones.
 The Illinois River floodplain, the bluff, and the plateau.
 While its eastern border is fairly regular with the river's edge, the rest of its municipal border, with Peoria, is quite irregular and convoluted.

 According to the Census Bureau records through 2007, Peoria Heights lies in three counties (Peoria, Woodford, and Tazewell).
 While neither Tazewell nor Woodford counties consider Peoria Heights to be within their jurisdiction, the state of Illinois does show that across Peoria Lake from the rest of the village, a small, uninhabited area exists both within Peoria Heights and Woodford County.
 However, the Census Bureau claim that Peoria Heights is also within Tazewell County is unsupported by any state, county, or municipal websites.